Hi there! Here is some info about commissioning me for any illustration project that is not book related.

 How to pay?

 - I accept payments via paypal or bank transfer.
-If you, like most of my clients, are located anywhere outside of Scandinavia, I do encourage using paypal, as it is the cheapest option for the both of us.
+If you, like most of my clients, are located anywhere outside of Sweden or Denmark, I do encourage using paypal, as it is the cheapest option for the both of us.

 - Depending on the size of the project, I will either take the whole payment up front, or I will take 50% up front, and 50% upon delivery.
-You are welcome to have a saying in this as well.
+You are welcome to have a saying in this.

 If you change your mind and decide you don’t want that illustration after all, cancellation fees will apply.